Hdkckcjxjjjx/crypton-1/README.md

 ## <a name="methods"></a>Methods
 ### <a name="cipher"/>cipher( text, [options] ) : Promise( string )
 Cipher a text with crypto.
 The operation is reversible.
-Options param could the entire crypto configuration or only an attribute:
+Options param could be the entire crypto configuration or only an attribute:
 ```javascript
 {
   secretKey: 'o!rDE(Qbrq7u4OV'